 A: The more breast milk your baby drinks, the more your body produces.
 However, adding formula to your baby's diet after your milk supply is established won’t make your milk disappear.
 Typically, your milk production adjusts so that you produce the amount your infant needs.

 Breastfeeding Question #4: Are breastfed babies smarter?

 A: We agree that breast milk has benefits that infant formula doesn't yet replicate.
 But, our Enfamil infant formulas, which have prebiotics (to support the immune system) and the fatty acids DHA and ARA (for brain and eye development), are helpful to your baby's health and development.
-Some of our formulas have more components found in breast milk – Lactoferrin and MFGM (to support cognitive development).
+Some of our formulas have more components found in breast milk – Lactoferrin (to support immune health).

 Breastfeeding Question #5: Does Enfamil offer formula that is similar to breast milk?

 A: Our formulas are closer to breast milk than ever before.
 Many have nutrients that breastfed babies may only get from supplements, such as vitamin D. Just like breast milk, formula has important omega-3 fatty acid called DHA (a building block for your baby's brain and eyes).

 Breastfeeding Question #6: Will formula-feeding prevent me from bonding with my baby?

 A: Your baby doesn't know how they’re being fed, only that they’re held, loved, and nourished.
 So, if formula-feeding lowers your stress levels and keeps you happy, that's a win for both of you.

 The bottom line is try not to stress over the choice between breastfeeding vs. formula-feeding.
 Ultimately, it's not about breast milk versus formula; it's about what's best for you and your little one.